dustinpfister/phaser3_start/README.md

 * ( done ) Fix a bug that happens when clicking a tile that is not walkable
 * ( done ) Have a path array for people

+* (      ) common setSpritePath function for player and people
 * (      ) logic for createing paths for people sprites

 * (      ) Have a groupPathProcessor function